Here’s something you may not know about me. I’m really fucking insecure.

 Same thing with my brain.
 My brain and my back are damaged, and yet people continue to ignore these facts.
 Lots of people ignore them because they cannot see them, and that’s, while shitty, at least understandable.
 But what irks me most are the people I trust, the people I love, who cannot accept it, or refuse to, or DON’T BELIEVE ME.
 That shit hurts.
 Genuinely hurts.
 I am so sick of having everyone around me think I’m okay since I appear moderately functional.
 I don’t sit in a wheelchair and I can think rather soundly about a lot of things, and this apparently gives society carte blanche to feel that, just because I lack things they consider to be associated with disabilities, that I am not disabled.
 I AM.
 In more ways than one.

 I am so tired of being judged by society for things I didn’t cause, that aren’t my fault, and that I cannot fix.

 Yes, it’s manageable, but that doesn’t make it fixable.
 I wish people would learn this.

 I’m Maggie.
-If you like this thing I made, you might like some other things I make, like my depressing webcomic “In Space, No One Can Hear You Cry”, my podcast network “The Feel Bad Network” or my writing over at Medium.
-You can also find some published work for sale over at my Payhip or support my work at my Patreon!
+If you like this thing I made, you might like some other things I’ve done, like my 2015 novel “You Ruined Everything”, my podcast network “The Feel Bad Network” or my feed over at Ello.
+You can also find epubs/books/stickers/prints over at my Payhip , or support my work monthly at my Patreon!
 Anything helps & is appreciated, thanks!